nviennot/easy-finance/README.md

 ### 5. Test and configure the application locally

 You can use docker if you are familiar with it.
 Use `source with_env.sh && ./run_docker.sh` and you would be all set.
-Alternatively, proceed with these steps.
+Alternatively, proceed with the following steps.

 * Run the following in the repository directory